-When testing Scylla’s performance on Oracle Cloud’s new ARM machines (the bare metal Ampere A1 with 80 ARM cores) I noticed that some runs were significantly slower than expected.
+When testing ScyllaDB’s performance on Oracle Cloud’s new ARM machines (the bare metal Ampere A1 with 80 ARM cores) I noticed that some runs were significantly slower than expected.

 On a good run, shards were able to sustain ~50,000 writes operations per second per shard.

 On the same server, on a different run of the same benchmark, shards were only attaining ~16,000 write operations per second per shard; or less than 40% of the performance of the good run.

 Without reading further, do you already have a hunch as to the answer?
 Make a mental note, and then let’s see what we discovered.

 When looking for any bottleneck, we should start by checking resource utilization.
 100%-utilized resources are bottleneck candidates.
 If no resource is utilized at 100%, we are witnessing either a client-side problem, or a scheduling problem (i.e. a thread is sleeping even though resources are available).
 In ScyllaDB’s case, the main constraining resources we look at are CPU, RAM, network and disk.

 The benchmark which exposed the problem was specifically meant to stress the CPU: